KubaBoi/CheeseFramework/README.md

 #@commit "update files set id=:id where file_name=:file_name;";
 ```

 You will need it only when you want to change Primary Key of some row because there are three prebuilded methods that you should add into your repository.
 Those methods does not have any annotation and accepts only models.
 The update and delete method search rows by Primary Key so if you want to update row's Primary Key you need to write your own SQL query.
+(Maybe will be depreated idk)

 #### 7.2.3 Passing arguments to SQL query